Pneumonia With Lung Cancer: Causes, Risks, and More | MyLungCancerTeam

 Arterial Blood Gases

-In this test, a sample of blood is drawn from an artery to measure levels of oxygen and carbon dioxide in the blood.
-Like pulse oximetry, arterial blood gases can help assess how well a person’s lungs are functioning.
+In this test, a sample of blood is drawn from an artery to measure levels of oxygen and carbon dioxide.
+Like pulse oximetry, arterial blood gas tests can help assess how well a person’s lungs are functioning.

 Bronchoscopy

-A bronchoscopy is an endoscopic procedure that allows a doctor to view the lungs and air passages (bronchial tubes) from inside.
-During this procedure, a doctor can clear any obstructions (blockages) and take mucus, fluid, or tissue samples for analysis.
+A bronchoscopy is an endoscopic procedure that allows a doctor to use a tubelike instrument to view the lungs and bronchial tubes, or air passages, from inside.
+During this procedure, a doctor can clear any blockages and take mucus, fluid, or tissue samples to be looked at in a lab.

 Lung Biopsy

-In a lung biopsy, a doctor will obtain a piece of lung tissue and analyze it for signs of certain diseases or conditions.
+In a lung biopsy, a doctor obtains a piece of lung tissue and analyzes it for signs of certain diseases or conditions.

 Thoracentesis

 There’s no guaranteed way to prevent pneumonia.
-However, there are some steps a person with lung cancer can take to help reduce their chances.
+However, if you have lung cancer, you can take steps to protect your lungs.

 Certain vaccines are highly recommended for people with lung cancer.
-However, before you receive any vaccines, speak with your oncology care team.
-Some vaccines may be more harmful than helpful.
-A discussion with an oncologist about the risks and benefits of all vaccines needs to be clearly understood.
+However, before you receive any vaccines, talk with your oncology care team about the potential risks and benefits.
+Some vaccines may be more harmful than helpful, depending on your particular lung cancer case.

-A few of the most common vaccines that can help prevent pneumonia with lung cancer are listed below.
+A few of the most common vaccines that may help prevent pneumonia with lung cancer are listed below.

 COVID-19 Vaccines

 These vaccines are generally recommended for people with any type of cancer to prevent infection with COVID-19.
-Keep in mind, discussion with a health care professional is crucial before making a decision.
-These vaccines may be less effective for individuals during chemotherapy, radiation (or radiotherapy), and other cancer treatments.
+However, COVID-19 vaccines may be less effective during chemotherapy, radiation, and other cancer treatments.

-It’s unknown whether people with lung cancer and lung cancer survivors are more likely to catch the flu than other individuals.
-What is known, however, is that people with cancer have an increased risk of developing complications if they get the flu.
+It’s unknown whether people with lung cancer and lung cancer survivors are more likely to get the flu than other individuals.
+However, people with cancer have an increased risk of developing complications if they do get the flu.
 These complications may be serious, so doctors usually advise people with cancer to receive this vaccine.

 Wash Your Hands